• Skip to primary navigation

 The proteins

-I love canned tuna for a quick addition of proteins to various dishes such as tuna kimbap, tuna kimchi jjigae, tuna kimchi fried rice, and even in ssamjang.
+I love canned tuna for a quick addition of protein to various dishes such as tuna kimbap, tuna kimchi jjigae, tuna kimchi fried rice, and even in ssamjang.
 It’s a staple in my pantry.
 For other variations, try other canned or grilled fish or meat such as salmon and chicken.
 Tofu is great as well.
 Top it with a fried egg if you like.

 Bibimbap sauce